 - The castor oil is pretty messy.
 The oil itself is very sticky and never fully dries, so if some gets on the outside of the packaging it slowly drips down and I pretty much always have a sticky puddle on my bathroom sink.
 It does seem to absorb well on the skin, though, so the messiness is mostly just with the packaging and product itself.

 - The Plume serum makes my eye water sometimes and since I use it at night before bed, that makes my left eye puffier in the morning and it’s also annoying to keep wiping my eye as I’m trying to fall asleep.
 Plume also has a very slight scent (100% natural and just from the ingredients used).
 On days when I am particularly sensitive to scents, it isn’t my favorite thing to apply.
 But the scent fades very quickly and probably isn’t even noticeable to most people!
 Just mentioning in case others are super sensitive.

-Overall, I have to say that from my experience so far, Plume is a really great product that absolutely delivers on its claims.
-My lashes and brows are certainly longer, thicker and fuller than before.
-Other than two or three very mild and minor complaints, it is a pleasure to use and the packaging is cute, clean, and makes the product extremely easy to apply (and great to store/travel with).
-The formula is nourishing, effective and super gentle.
+Overall, I have to say that Plume is a really great product that absolutely delivers on its claims.
+My lashes and brows are longer, thicker and fuller than before.
+Other than two or three very mild and minor complaints, it’s easy to use and the packaging is nice.
+The formula is super gentle.
 I love that it is made with clean and natural ingredients and no toxic preservatives, steroids, or other potentially harmful chemicals.

 ANY SIGNIFICANT COMPLAINTS?
 No.